topranks/wmf-clab/README.md

     3. Write a startup bash script which will:
         1. Initialise the lab with the clab command, creating containers and links
         2. Add IP addresses to the newly created container interfaces
-        3. Add additional interfaces (bridges, 802.1q sub-interfaces) to containers as needed
+        3. Add virtual interfaces (bridges, 802.1q sub-interfaces) to containers as needed
         4. Set the correct allowed Vlans on interfaces terminating on bridge devices (simulating L2 switches)
         5. Add entries to /etc/hosts to point device FQDN hostnames at local clab management IPs
     4. Clone the [homer public repo](https://github.com/wikimedia/operations-homer-public) and apply the following modifications